DAY TO DAY PROGRAM

 Theme: To contribute to the wildlife surveillance of the musk ox and reindeer populations in the area by monitoring the herds we might be lucky to encounter.
 Then we will count the number of individuals, determine their sex and age.
 We will also discuss how both the grassing and climate in this arctic environment influence the vegetation growth and diversity.

 Day 3: Ice sheet & sleep at Camp Ice Camp (B/L/D)

-On our drive towards the inland ice sheet from Kangerlussuaq we will make several stops on the way to explore the moraine landscape shaped by the dynamics of the ice sheet expanding and retreating through time.
-On our rugged drive towards ice we will search for groups of musk ox, reindeer and polar fox.
+On our drive towards the inland ice sheet from Kangerlussuaq, we will make several stops on the way to explore the moraine landscape shaped by the dynamics of the ice sheet expanding and retreating through time.
+On our rugged drive towards ice we will search for groups of musk ox, reindeer and Arctic fox.
 When close to the ice, we will hike up to the top of glacier and discover what kind of climate history can be interpreted from the ice and its journey from the centre of the ice sheet towards the margins.
-Camp will be set up on the ice cap and we will continue exploring and learning about recent activities like calving or moulins.
+Camp will be set up on the ice cap and we will continue exploring and learning about recent activities like calving and moulins.